What’s in CMS’s 2022 Final Rule? (CCM, RPM, RTM)

 Both reduce readmissions.

-Care Management Software for Medicare’s Wellness Programs
+Care Coordination Software for Medicare’s Wellness Programs

 Without the right resources or strategy, Medicare’s wellness and preventive programs can be hard to manage.
 Specific rules and regulations can run amiss.
 Workflows will lack efficiency.